NCCA/Lectures/ASE/OperatorOverload/slides.md

 - Efficient insertion and removal of elements anywhere in the container (constant time).
 - Efficient moving elements and block of elements within the container or even between different containers (constant time).
 - Iterating over the elements in forward or reverse order ([linear time](https://en.wikipedia.org/wiki/Time_complexity)).
-- Compared to other base standard sequence containers (vectors and deques), lists perform generally better in inserting, extracting and moving elements in any position within the container, and therefore also in algorithms that make intensive use of these, like sorting algorithms.
+- Compared to vectors and deques, lists perform generally better in inserting, extracting and moving elements in any position within the container (so can be faster for things like sorting algorithms).

 --